netzkolchose/django-computedfields/docs/manual.rst

 -------------------

 - ``createmap``
-    recreates the pickled resolver map.
-Set the file path with ``COMPUTEDFIELDS_MAP`` in settings.py.
+    recreates the pickled resolver map file.
+Set the path with ``COMPUTEDFIELDS_MAP`` in settings.py.

 - ``rendergraph <filename>``
     renders the intermodel dependency graph to <filename>.
 Note that with version 0.0.18